jonathan-greenhalgh/jonathan-greenhalgh/README.md

 - 👋 Hi, I’m @jonathan-greenhalgh
 - 👀 I’m interested in applying machine learning and data science to protein and metabolic engineering
-- 🌱 I’m currently learning R and SQL
+- 🌱 I’m currently learning object oriented programming, R and SQL
 - 💞️ I’m looking to collaborate on protein engineering

 <!---